Has breastfeeding suddenly become exceptionally painful? Are you beginning to suspect it’s the result of a serious

 - Take some relief: Take over-the-counter pain relievers before pumping.
 Standard doses of ibuprofen and acetaminophen are both considered safe for moms and babies while breastfeeding (3).

 - Pump up your pump: Use a stronger breast pump.
 Most companies will label their most powerful breast pumps as hospital-grade.
 These breast pumps will help ensure your breast milk is being emptied as fully as possible.
 You can rent a pump from a hospital or buy one online.
-These are usually much more expensive than regular breast pumps, so we recommend only purchasing one if you constantly struggle with mastitis or troubles breastfeeding.
+These are usually much more expensive than regular breast pumps, so we recommend only purchasing one if you constantly struggle with mastitis or troubled breastfeeding.

 - Try hand expressing: If pumping with a machine is painful as well, consider hand expressing your breast milk.
 While this may take longer than pumping, you can be more gentle with your hands and only press on areas that aren’t swollen.

 What About A Long-Lasting Lump?

 However, if you have been treated for mastitis and the lump does not go away, visit your doctor for a breast examination.
 This is especially true if all other symptoms subside and there is no pain.
 Breast cancer lumps are generally painless (5).

 Improving Milk Flow and Expression

 It’s essential to ensure your breast milk is moving to prevent and treat mastitis.
 Every mother is different, but there are common breastfeeding issues that keep the milk from flowing.

 1. Baby has trouble latching